Jamesbarford/http-parser/README.md

 # HTTP Request/Response Parser

 An implementation for parsing an http request/response.
+Internally the parser does not allocate memory from the heap/

 ## HTTP Request